Create Content Style Guide: Practical Short-Form Workflow Guide

 A style guide is a document; a doc or a slide deck holds it fine.
 Where a planning tool helps is enforcing it at the point of production: turning the brand profile and the approved formats into scripts and shot plans that already follow the guide, so consistency is built in rather than checked after the fact.
 A planning-first tool built around a brand profile is one way to do that.
 The method is the point; the tool is the speed dial on it.
 Superdirector is the planning-first tool I built around turning a brand profile and its formats into scripts and shot plans.

 Disclosure by Bell Chen, founder of Superdirector: the planning features referenced above are part of the product I build.
-The procedure on this page is platform-agnostic and the tool choice is a workflow preference, not a quality requirement; the brand-twist principle is sourced from Alex Tucker of Ramp via Marketing Brew, the measurement discipline from Sara Karten, the cadence benchmark from the Sprout Social Index 2025, the consistency principle from Alex Hormozi, and the engagement benchmarks from the Buffer and Metricool reports, all cited inline.
+The procedure on this page is platform-agnostic and the tool choice is a workflow preference, not a quality requirement; the brand-twist principle is sourced from Alex Tucker of Ramp via Marketing Brew, the cadence benchmark from the Sprout Social Index 2025, the consistency principle from Alex Hormozi, and the engagement benchmarks from the Buffer and Metricool reports, all cited inline.

 Frequently asked questions